Rogers man dies while snorkeling in the Florida Keys

-KEY WEST, Fla. — A 52-year-old tourist from Arkansas died while snorkeling off a commercial charter boat in the Florida Keys, officials said Tuesday.
+KEY WEST, Fla. -- A 52-year-old Arkansan died while snorkeling off a commercial charter boat in the Florida Keys, officials said Tuesday.

-Gary Wayne Miller of Rogers, Arkansas, was snorkeling along the Eastern Dry Rocks reef on Monday afternoon when he suffered a breathing issue, the Monroe County Sheriff's Office said in a news release.
+Gary Wayne Miller of Rogers was snorkeling along the Eastern Dry Rocks reef Monday afternoon when he suffered a breathing issue, the Monroe County sheriff's office said in a news release.

 Miller returned to the Sandie Cat catamaran, where the crew helped him on board.
 He lost consciousness a short time later.